This article builds on the work of Julius Fedorovicius at Analytics Mania to track Forminator's AJAX form submissions using Google Tag Manager.

 When I first wrote this post, I suggested using the Data Layer Variable Name attributes.response.success.
 However it occurred to me the following day that both this key and the value (true) were rather generic.

 This raised the possibility that something that uses AJAX other than Forminator might add exactly the same key-value to the data layer.
 And if that were to happen, it could trigger false positive form completions.

-Perhaps I am being overly cautious, but I have changed my own setup to use the following Data Layer Variable Name: attributes.response.data.behav
+Perhaps I'm being overly cautious, but I've changed my own setup to use the following Data Layer Variable Name: attributes.response.data.behav

 This has a value of behaviour-thankyou on a successful form submission.
-And if you Google this phrase (with quotes), the only relevant results relate to Forminator so I am fairly confident that we will be able to avoid any false positives.
+Note the British English spelling of 'behaviour'!
+And if you Google this phrase (with quotes), the only relevant results relate to Forminator so I'm fairly confident that we will be able to avoid any false positives.